Employee Dismissed for Asking for Clarification of Possible Disciplinary Sanction

 • The employee hadn’t breached the ACAS Code of Practice on Disciplinaries and Grievances when he didn’t appeal against the decision to dismiss him.
 The judge found the employee had acted reasonably in the circumstances as he had already had two “abrasive” meetings with the owner and the owner’s attitude would not change at the appeal stage – no different result would emerge.
 The employee’s lack of appeal would not therefore reduce the amount of compensation he would be awarded.

-The judge went on to consider what the position would have been if he had held that the reason for the dismissal was conduct in relation to the incident in December and capability in relation to the errors.
+The judge went on to consider what the position would have been if he had held that the reason for the dismissal was conduct in relation to the incident with the glass screen and capability in relation to the errors.
 The judge held that even if the employee had been dismissed for those reasons, the dismissal would still have been unfair as:

 • Classing the errors / conduct issue as gross misconduct fell outside the range of reasonable responses.
-No reasonable employer would have dismissed for the errors without a prior warning being given nor would they have dismissed for the December conduct issue.
+No reasonable employer would have dismissed for the errors without a prior warning being given nor would they have dismissed for the glass screen issue.

 • The errors were “gathered up” by the owner to support his case for the dismissal – they shouldn’t have been treated as misconduct let alone gross misconduct as they were poor performance issues.
-The owner was aware of the majority of the issues before the telephone conversation in January but had taken no action.
-The December misconduct issue wasn’t treated by the owner as such until he started “the process of bolstering his case.”
+The owner was aware of the majority of the issues before the telephone conversation but had taken no action.
+The glass screen misconduct issue wasn’t treated by the owner as such until he started “the process of bolstering his case.”

 Kingfisher’s Advice